FIRE PUMP INSPECTION, TESTING & MAINTENANCE

 Vertical Turbine

 Fire pumps are used to ensure an adequate water supply by increasing pressure for fire suppression and, as such, are an integral part of the fire protection system for a facility.
 Failure of a fire pump to operate under fire conditions could result in a major loss to both property and life.
-To help ensure the fire or booster pump is working, there needs to be periodic inspection, maintenance and testing of the pump.
+To help ensure the fire pump or booster pump is working, there needs to be periodic inspection, maintenance and testing of the pump.

 Who Can Perform These Tests?